shoggoth/ExplodeFight/README.md

 - Friendship ended with Mudasir

 ### Achievements
-- Tekeli-li - collect 5 shoggoth eyes in a level.
+- Early adopter - play a pre-release version of the game (for testing also).